ZupIT/ritchie-docs/content/en/Formulas/Workspaces.md

 ## What is the difference between workspace and repository?

-Repositories and workspaces are both used to interact with formulas on Ritchie in different ways, check out the difference:
+Repositories and workspaces are used to interact with formulas on Ritchie, but the way they work is different, check out:

 **`workspace`** You can use workspace commands to develop, edit and test formulas `locally`.